-We discussed the status of carbon removal technology world-wide and in California, including how carbon removal technology fits into strategies to address climate change and bring global greenhouse gas emission to the equivalent of zero; how it can contribute to a more just energy transition, and how to assure safe and effective deployment of the technology.
-The panel discussed recent analysis by Stanford University and the Energy Futures Initiative on carbon capture and storage, state and federal regulations, technological advances in carbon dioxide use and removal, and efforts to reduce carbon dioxide emissions in the industrial sector.
+We will discuss the status of carbon removal technology world-wide and in California, including how carbon removal technology fits into strategies to address climate change and bring global greenhouse gas emission to the equivalent of zero; how it can contribute to a more just energy transition, and how to assure safe and effective deployment of the technology.
+The panel will discuss recent analysis by Stanford University and the Energy Futures Initiative on carbon capture and storage, state and federal regulations, and technological advances in carbon dioxide use and removal, and efforts to reduce carbon dioxide emissions in the industrial sector.

 This webinar will be hosted via Zoom.
 Advance registration is required.
 Upon registration, you will receive a confirmation email with access details.
 The event will be recorded and the video recording will be added to our website following the event.

 This event is open to press, and registration is required to attend.

 For media inquiries or requests for interviews, please contact Artealia Gilliard (mailto:[email protected]” target=”_blank”>[email protected]) or Genna Morton (mailto:[email protected]“>[email protected]).

 For more information about the event, please contact Caitlin Norfleet or Nicolina DueMogensen (mailto:[email protected]” target=”_blank”>[email protected]).